Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be transferred past the external memory interface in one second.
-The number is calculated by multiplying the interface width by the speed of its memory.
-In the case of DDR RAM, it should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be moved over the external memory interface in a second.
+It's calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR type memory, it must be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices